Protection from incitement to hatred?

 “Twitter’s actions are based solely on its own, intransparent rules, relying on the fact that users have no chance to appeal – for example, when it comes to the non-deletion of incitements to hatred.
 There has been no single case where a social network was prosecuted for this by the authorities.
 This is why civil society has to get involved, looking for ways to demand the removal of such content.
 We as an NGO act as representative for the affected communities which are subject to hostility and incitements of hatred on a daily basis.
 Thus we can build pressure on the platforms in the long term.”

-Josephine Ballon, Head of Legal HateAid
+Josephine Ballon, CEO at HateAid

 What we want to achieve in court